tzf230201/fpga_gng/README.md

 git clone https://github.com/stnolting/neorv32.git
 ```

-or use the same version as me, download zip version and extract
+or use the same version as me, download zip version and extract, and rename the folder to `neorv32`

 ```
 https://github.com/stnolting/neorv32/releases/tag/v1.12.5